-Leaflet: information for the patient
+Package Leaflet: Information for the Patient

-Finasteride Stada 5 mg film-coated tablets EFG
+Finasteride Stada 5 mg Film-Coated Tablets EFG

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read this package leaflet carefully before you start taking this medicine because it contains important information for you.

-Do not take Finasterida Stada
+Do not take Finasteride Stada

 Warnings and precautions

-Finasteride may decrease levels of the prostate-specific antigen (PSA, a substance in the body that increases when the prostate grows and can cause obstruction).
+Finasteride may decrease the levels of prostate-specific antigen (PSA, a substance in the body that increases when the prostate grows and can cause obstruction).
 If you have had a PSA test, tell your doctor that you are taking finasteride.

 Mood changes and depression